-I HAVE NOT CREATED MANY SCULPTURES AND SOME OF THOSE I HAVE WERE MADE IN THE GREAT OUTDOORS, SO ARE NO LONGER EXTANT.
+I HAVE NOT CREATED MANY SCULPTURES AND SOME OF THOSE I HAVE WERE MADE IN THE GREAT OUTDOORS.

-HERE ARE A COUPLE WHICH ARE AVAILABLE, AND THREE PHOTOS OF ONES MADE IN NATURE WITH ON SITE MATERIALS.
+HERE ARE THREE PHOTOS OF ONES MADE IN NATURE WITH ON SITE MATERIALS.

 SCULPTURES AT LARGE.